100% unrefined, natural shea butter (Vitellaria paradoxa)

 Product of Burkina Faso

 Unrefined shea butter is an ivory colored, natural fat from the seed of the African shea tree.
 It has a distinct, nutty, smoky odor which differentiates it from the refined shea butter products often found on the market, which have little or no scent.
 It is also referred to by its French name as Karite tree, which originally (ghariti) means the tree of life due to its exceptional healing properties.
+Our raw shea butter is only packed into the plastic pouch when temperature is 10°C or below.

 - Loaded with antioxidants and vitamins A, E and F along with healthy fatty acids and valuable phytonutrients